 Dopamine gives us immediate, intense zaps of happiness when we act quickly, take risks, and seek novelty.
-Acetylcholine, on the other hand, also rewards us, but its effects are more subtle — it makes us feel relaxed, alert, and content.
+Acetylcholine, on the other hand, also rewards us, but its effects are more subtle — it makes us relaxed, alert, and content.

 When your sympathetic system is activated, your body gears up for action.
 Adrenaline is released, glucose energizes muscles, and oxygen increases.
-Areas of your brain that control thinking are turned off, although dopamine increases alertness in the back of your brain.
+Areas of your brain that control careful, measured thinking are turned off, although dopamine increases alertness in the back of your brain.

-The Long Acetylcholine Pathway
+Introverts Use the Long Acetylcholine Pathway

 - The right front insular, which is an area associated with empathy, self-reflection, and emotional meaning.
-This is also the area of the brain that notices any errors.
+This is also the area of the brain that notices errors.